bakunobu/Practice/README.md

 # Practice
-Python code just for practice
+Some Python code just for practice.
+Siple tasks and exercises.